changesets/changesets/docs/config-file-options.md

 These restrictions exist to ensure your repository or published code do not end up in a broken state.
 For a more detailed intricacies of publishing, check out our guide on [problems publishing in monorepos](./problems-publishing-in-monorepos).

+> NOTE: you can also provide glob expressions to match the packages, according to the [micromatch](https://www.npmjs.com/package/micromatch) format.

 ## `linked` (array of package names)

 This option can be used to declare that packages should 'share' a version, instead of being versioned completely independently.
 As an example, if you have a `@changesets/button` component and a `@changesets/theme` component and you want to make sure that when one gets bumped to `2.0.0`, the other is also bumped to `2.0.0`.
 To achieve this you would have the config: